NixOS/nix.dev/source/tutorials/building-and-running-docker-images.rst

     $ docker run -t hello-docker:y74sb4nrhxr975xs7h83izgm8z75x5fc
     Hello, world!

 Working with Docker images
 --------------------------

 A general introduction to working with Docker images is not part of this tutorial.
 The `official Docker documentation <https://docs.docker.com/>`_ is a much better place for that.
-Note however, that when you want to build your Docker images with Nix, you will probably not spend time writing a `Dockerfile`, as Nix replaces its functionality within the Docker ecosystem.
+Note that when you build your Docker images with Nix, you will probably not write a ``Dockerfile`` as Nix replaces the Dockerfile functionality within the Docker ecosystem.

 Nonetheless, understanding the anatomy of a Dockerfile may still be useful to follow along how Nix replaces each of its functions.
 Using the Docker CLI, Docker Compose, Docker Swarm or Docker Hub on the other hand may still be relevant depending on your use case.

 Going forward
 -------------